-Seafood saute makes an easy, quick, delicious meal.
+Seafood saute makes an easy, quick, delicious meal out of frozen seafood mix.
 Your only task as a chef is to avoid overcooking the seafood!

 If you happen to have a bag or two of frozen seafood mix in your freezer (mine came from Trader Joe’s), this tasty seafood saute is a great way to turn them into an easy, delicious meal.
 We had it for lunch this weekend with steamed broccoli and a bottle of Sauvignon Blanc.
 Perfection!